What does AQL?

 If your order has multiple references, ideally we should at least inspect a level II on each reference.

-If we inspect a general level II sampling size on a multiple references orders, then the AQL sampling size is diluted and divided by the number of references, increasing the risks as the sampling size must be representative enough.
+If we inspect a G-II sampling size on a multiple references orders, then the AQL sampling size is diluted and divided by the number of references, increasing the risks as the sampling size must be representative enough.

-You have the choice of levels I, II and III, with Level III being the most stringent testing and level I being the least.
-Level II is the standard and is most often used.
+You have the choice of levels I, II and III, with Level III being the most stringent testing and level I being the least. as we said above, Level II is the standard and is most often used.

 On the top of the second chart are the defect levels, ranging from 0 to 6.5.
 You can choose which level to apply for your type of defect: critical, major and minor.
+(More: product inspection standard)

 Usually most importers will choose standard defect levels which are 0/2.5/4 but one can choose 1/1/1 if he wishes or 0/1.5/2.5 like in the automotive industry.

 Using the standard 0/2.5/4 defect levels and a sample size of 200, we see that if you have more than 0 critical defects, 10 major defects or 14 minor defects, you should reject your shipment.